17 Model Selection

 Example 17.3 (Bias-variance) We demonstrate bias-variance concept using Boston housing example.
 We fit a model \(\mathrm{medv} = f(\mathrm{lstat})\).
 We use polynomial functions to approximate this relation.
 We fitted twelve polynomial functions with degree \(1,\ldots,12\) ten time.
 Each time we randomly selected 20% of sample for testing and the rest for training.
 We estimated in-of-sample performance (bias) and out-of-sample performance by calculating MSE on training and testing sets correspondingly.
 For each polynomial \(f\) we averaged MSE from each of the ten models.

 Figure 17.4 (a) shows bias and variance for our twelve different models.
-As expected, bias increases while variance increases as model complexity grows.
+As expected, bias increases while variance decreases as model complexity grows.
 On the other hand out-of-sample MSE is a U-shaped curve.
 The optimal model is the one that has smallest out-of-sample MSE.
 In our case it is polynomial of degree 5!

 (a) Metrics for twelve polynomial functions fitted into Boston housing data set.
 As model complexity (degree of the polynomial function) increases, model variance increase and bias decreases.
 Out-of-sample MSE is smallest for 5th degree polynomial function, which is the optimal model in terms of bias-variance trade-off.